mpv-player/mpv/DOCS/man/options.rst

 ``--referrer=<string>``
     Specify a referrer path or URL for HTTP requests.

+``--network-timeout=<seconds>``
+    Specify the network timeout in seconds.
+This affects at least HTTP.
+The special value 0 (default) uses the FFmpeg/Libav defaults.
+If a protocol is used which does not support timeouts, this option is silently ignored.

 ``--rtsp-transport=<lavf|udp|tcp|http>``
     Select RTSP transport method (default: tcp).
 This selects the underlying network transport when playing ``rtsp://...`` URLs.
 The value ``lavf``